hapax/hapax.github.io/assets/simple-physics.md

 \sqrt{\frac{\ell t}{v}}.
 $$

-For this reason, random walks are often said to scale with the square root of *time*, $d \propto \sqrt{t}$.
+Distance scales with the square root of *time*, $d \propto \sqrt{t}$.
 It's also important to note that "average distance" is a bit of a misnomer.
-It's closer to *average spread* of distances, so that for instance a cloud of random walkers released from the same point will spread a distance $d \propto \sqrt{t}$.
+We really mean *average spread* of distances, so that in time $t$, an individual walker usually explores a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover the same region.
-For instance, if you drop dye into water, it will initially spread quickly before slowing, since it consists of many random walkers (dye molecules) obeying the $d \sim \sqrt{t}$ scaling.
+A drop of dye in water spreads quickly, then slows, precisely because it obeys this $\sqrt{t}$ scaling.

 ---